 An Australian cattle dog isn't one for preening.
 His thick double coat is conditioned to be short and functional.
 It's sleek, neat, and without a lot of oils, so a quick weekly groom with a short-bristled brush is all he needs to look his best.
 He also smells pretty good most of the time, but a bath every other month or so is helpful if he's grungy.

-Double-coated dogs “blow their coats” twice a year, which causes a lot of shedding, usually in the spring and fall.
-The Australian cattle dog’s care during this time is no exception.
-He requires brushing and combing multiple times a week to remove loose, dead hair.
+Double-coated dogs "blow their coats" twice a year, which causes a lot of shedding, usually in the spring and fall.
+The Australian cattle dog's care during this time is no exception: He'll require brushing and combing multiple times a week to remove loose, dead hair.

 The Australian Outback is one of the most unpredictable and harsh environments in the world, but the country's cattle dogs were bred to have incredible resilience, and they're able to tolerate both intense heat and freezing cold.
 Judge their comfort by yours in the same conditions—take care of them as you would yourself, and they should be fine.

 Becker believes biologically-appropriate food and an Australian cattle dog’s immediate environment are the most important factors in determining health, vitality, and lifespan.
 To understand his future, you have to investigate his past.

 "In addition to congenital hereditary deafness, Australian cattle dogs who have puppies should be screened for hip, eye and heart problems, as well as patellar luxation, or slipped kneecap," she says.
 "They're also prone to a heritable eye condition called progressive retinal atrophy.
 Make sure a puppy's parents have been screened for these diseases.
 Please don't buy a puppy until you personally review copies of these test results."